I am delighted to welcome you to the Governing Body page of the John Taylor High School website.

 Danielle Sears (Staff Governor)

 Danielle was appointed to JTHS in 2015 as teacher of Religious Studies, becoming lead teacher in 2018.
-She has also branched out into pastoral, becoming Progress leader for year 7 in 2019.
+She has also branched out into pastoral, becoming Head of year 7 in 2019.
 Danielle is a passionate teacher of RS and a dedicated member of the Pastoral team.
 She prides herself in being a key member of the JTHS community, participating in various trips and school events including the organisation of PGL residential.
 Aside from school life, Danielle enjoys socialising, charity work, baking and walking her dog Dexter.

 Angus Stewart (Parent Governor)